boolean-uk/developer-environment-setup/windows-setup-instructions.md

    `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`

-   Once you press enter, you will be asked to choose a filename (you can go for `githubkeys`) and then a password.
-Make sure to note this down safely.
+   Once you press enter, you will be asked to choose a filename (you can go for `githubkeys`).

+   **NOTE** When asked for a passphrase and then again to confirm, please simply press enter to skip this step.

    Once you have followed the instructions, you should see an output similar to this: